SpPap/Kalman-Filter/README.md

 # Kalman Filter
 Kalman Filters are used for state estimation in control systems when noisy measurements are present.
-This repository includes an implementation of the algorithm in Python and also a Jupyter Notebook for testing in real data for altitude estimation of a quadrotor
+This repository includes an implementation of the algorithm in Python and also a Jupyter Notebook for testing in real data for altitude estimation of a quadrotor.
+The algorithm was applied in the quad using a sensor-fusion technique by blending the measurements from the barometric pressure sensor and the accelerometer to provide altitude (relative height of the quad) estimation.

 ## Kalman Algorithm